albertwujj/albertwujj.github.io/_posts/2019-05-17-Towards-proving-the-infinite-potential-of-humans.md

 ---
 layout: page
-title:  'Towards proving the infinite potential of humans'
+title:  'Towards proving the infinite potential of humans. aka a collection of aphorisms'
 permalink: /infinitepotential
 ---